bastiansmn/pizzeria-delapapa/README.md

 # Pizzeria Delapapa

-A demo of the project will be available as soon as possible.
+A demo of the project is currently available [here](https://pizzeria-delapapa.herokuapp.com/).
+The database is hosted on a free-tier server, so it might be slow to navigate in the app.

 ## Software architecture